Victory/django-travis-saucelabs/README.md

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/Victory.svg)](https://saucelabs.com/u/Victory)

-An instructive repo for using Django, Travis and Saucelabs together.
+An demonstrative repo for using Django, Travis and Saucelabs together.

 We will assume you have `virtualenv` installed, run the following: